 Originally from Australia, Pat has worked for the London Ambulance Service since 2015 responding to the 999 calls.
-He has been a paramedic on a bike, and also worked on training ambulances, mentoring new staff, and up in the control room.
+He has worked as a paramedic on a bike, and also worked up in the control room, on training ambulances and mentoring new staff.
 Since August he has been working on the Fast Response Unit, the car in the photo.
-What has life been like for a paramedic in a pandemic in recent times?
+What has life been like for a paramedic in recent times?
 Read on.
 Pat has been a philosophy student in London for 2 years.

 Paramedic in a Pandemic

 Pat Tibballs, London/Melbourne

 I feel the last 9 months has been a rollercoaster for most, and for me that is no exception.
 I live with 4 other Paramedics and when the pandemic began we found ourselves rather busy at work.